Josephine Leavell Allensworth: Allensworth

-Founding of Women's Improvement League
+Women's Improvement League

-Allen Allensworth would retire in 1906.
-They founded Allensworth, California.
 While living in Allensworth, Leavell founded the Women's Improvement League.
 She also provided the land for the founding of the Mary Dickinson Memorial Library.
 The founding of the library developed out of a library being approved by the Allensworth Board of Trustees.
 The reading room they approved was too small for the community.
-Leavell therefore created the property to develop larger land for a larger library.
+Leavell therefore created the property to develop more land for a larger library.
 The library is named after her mother and was completed in July 1913.
 The building of the library cost $500.
 It could hold 1,000 books.
 The Allensworths donated their personal book collection to the library.
 She was also a school board member.

+Later years and death

-In 1914, Allen Allensworth was killed by a motorcyclist in Monrovia, California.
+Allen Allensworth was hit by a motorcyclist in Monrovia, California.
+He died at the hospital on September 14, 1914.

 In 1922, Leavell moved to Los Angeles to live with her daughter, Nella, who was married to Louis Blogett.
 As a resident in Los Angeles, Leavell fought for racial integration in swimming pools and other venues.

-Death and legacy

 Leavell lived in Los Angeles until her death in 1938.
-Allensworth is now a California State Historic Park: Colonel Allensworth State Historic Park.